Bas9711/fproject-1/README.md

 > What is the advantage of a jump box?
-- A Jump Box or a "Jump Server" is a gateway on a network used to access and manage devices in different security zones.
+- A Jump Server is a gateway on a network used to access and manage devices in different security zones.
 A Jump Box acts as a "bridge" between two trusted networks zones and provides a controlled way to access them.
 We can block the public IP address associated with the VM.
 It helps to improve security also prevents all Azure VM’s to expose to the public.

 Integrating an Elastic Stack server allows us to easily monitor the vulnerable VMs for changes to their file systems and system metrics such as privilege escalation failures, SSH logins activity, CPU and memory usage, etc.